Indraganti Srikanth

 He was born in Ramachandrapuram, East Godavari town of Andhra Pradesh.
 He was born to Indraganti Hanumath Sastry.
 He married Janaki Bala, from whom he a son Mohan Krishna Indraganti and a daughter Kiranmayi Indraganti.

 Career

 Srikanth began his career with a Telugu weekly newspaper Andhra Jyothi where he worked as a journalist.
 Later in 1976, he joined the All India Radio's domestic serve in Vijayawada where he used to write scripts for radio plays throughout his twenty years of service.
 Prior to start literary career, he worked at the Andhra Prabha weekly newspaper as an editor.
-He wrote lyrics for Telugu films, including for his first film Sri Krishnavataram in 1982, Nelavanka and for his last film Sammohanam in 2018.
+He wrote lyrics for Telugu films, including for his first film Sri Krishnavataram in 1982, Nelavanka (1983), Chaitanya Ratham (1987), and for his last film Sammohanam in 2018.
 His lyrics also appears in several films directed by Mohan Krishna Indraganti.
 He wrote novels, poems and documentaries such as Telugu Kavula Aparadhalu, Malavika, and his own autobiography titled Inti Peru Indraganti.